 Once again, we’ll be using my Tropical Vibes Procreate Brush Lettering Kit.
 I’ll show you how to make patterned letters using stamps and clipping masks in just a few easy steps.

 - To keep things simple, I’m going to show you how to create a single letter today.
 Then, you can use the same steps to go on to more significant projects, like creating full words.

 - Bold block letters work best with busy patterns, so keep that in mind as you create your letters.

 - Open a new canvas in Procreate.
 On layer one, draw a bold block letter.
 I used the Tropical Block Brush to draw a big letter “O,” but you can draw any letter you’d like.

 - Note: I’ve renamed layer one as “Letter” in the screenshot below to keep things organized.
 To rename a layer, simply tap on the layer.
 On the menu that pops up, tap the “rename” option.

-- On a new layer (Layer 2), use the tropical staps to create a colorful design pattern, as I’ve done below.
+- As I’ve done below, use the tropical staps on a new layer (Layer 2) to create a colorful design pattern.
 Make sure the pattern or design you create covers the entire letter.

 - This is the step that requires you to put into use what you learned in the Procreate Stamp Tutorial I shared last week.

 - I renamed this layer “Pattern.”